-Ubud, located in the central foothills of the Gianyar regency, was definitely my favourite spot during my January 2017 exploration of the tropical island we know as Bali.
+Ubud, located in the central foothills of the Gianyar Regency, was my favourite spot during my January 2017 exploration of the tropical island we know as Bali.
 I’ve been to Bali three times now and each time I’ve loved a different spot more significantly than others.
 This is the ultimate guide to Ubud, for those of you wanting to visit when you go to Bali.

 Host to some of Bali’s most iconic landscapes and known as the spiritual home of the island, your adventures here in Ubud wouldn’t be complete without a wander around the rice paddies, lunch at one of the many stunning raw food restaurants, a stroll around Ubud market, or an afternoon wandering around the temples.